TellHack/vega-hack-roblox/README.md

 ## Support

-If you encounter any issues or have questions about VegaX, please reach out to our support team at support@vegax.com.
-We are here to assist you and ensure you have a smooth and enjoyable experience with VegaX.
+If you encounter any issues or have questions about VegaX, please reach out to our support team at @tell_hack on ig We are here to assist you and ensure you have a smooth and enjoyable experience with VegaX.

 ---